 Certain categories of employees of the Company participate in superannuation, a defined contribution plan administered by the Life Insurance Corporation of India.
 The Company makes monthly contributions based on a specified percentage of each covered employee's salary.
 The Company has no further obligations under the plan beyond its monthly contributions.

-of tax matters pertaining to past assessment year.
-However, the impact of such decrease in the corporate income tax rate was partially offset by following factors -
+However, the impact of such increase in the effective tax rate was partially offset by following two factors:

-(a) the Company had higher income from sale of capital assets in the year ended March 31, 2023 which was taxed at a lower rate compared to the corporate tax rate; and
+1. an increase in income from the sale of capital assets for the years ended March 31, 2025, which was taxed at a lower rate than the corporate tax rate.

 In assessing whether the deferred income tax assets will be realized, management considers whether some portion or all of the deferred income tax assets will not be realized.
 The ultimate realization of the deferred income tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategy in making this assessment.